nathsagar96/json-placeholder-service/album-service/README.md

 ## Overview

 This is a Spring Boot application that provides a RESTful API for managing albums.
 The API allows clients to create, retrieve, update, and delete albums.
 Each album contains a title and is associated with a user.

 ## Prerequisites

 - Java
 - Maven
 - Spring Boot
+- Docker

 ## Getting Started